openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzdirect(): Promise&lt;number&gt;

-Check whether the specified gzip file handle file directly accesses the original uncompressed data and reallocates the buffer.
+Checks whether the specified gzip file handle directly accesses the original uncompressed data and reallocates the buffer.
+This API uses a promise to return the result.

 **Atomic service API**: This API can be used in atomic services since API version 12.